xhluca/dl-translate/docs/index.md

 pip download -d libraries/ dl-translate
 ```

 Once all the required packages are downloaded, you will need to use huggingface hub to download the files.
-First run `pip install huggingface-hub`, then, inside Python run:
+Install it with `pip install huggingface-hub`.
+Then, run inside Python:
 ```python
 import os
 import huggingface_hub as hub